Thermoelectric transport properties of gapless pinned charge density waves: Introduction

-In this work we study explicit examples of translational symmetry breaking phases in holographic models.
-We evaluate the full set of AC and DC thermo-electric conductivities and match the results with the EFT description of \cite{Armas:2020bmo,Delacretaz:2021qqu,Armas:2021vku}.
-We show that the novel transport coefficients, namely, the incoherent conductivity and Goldstone mode diffusivity, are finite in the considered examples and lead in turn to the novel phenomenology: the change of sign of the Seebeck coefficient discussed above, and the weak resistivity of the symmetry broken state.
-The latter is another puzzling phenomenon observed in CDW phase of cuprates \cite{PhysRevMaterials.2.024804,takagi1992systematic,laliberte2016origin}.
+Here we study explicit examples of translational symmetry breaking in holographic models.
+We evaluate all AC and DC conductivities and match the results with the EFT description of \cite{Armas:2020bmo,Delacretaz:2021qqu,Armas:2021vku}.
+We show that the novel transport coefficients, namely, the incoherent conductivity and Goldstone mode diffusivity, are nonzero in the considered examples and lead to novel phenomenology: the change of sign of the Seebeck coefficient discussed above, and the absence of an exponential gap in the resistivity of the symmetry broken state.
+The latter is also a feature of CDW phase of cuprates \cite{takagi1992systematic,ando1995logarithmic,PhysRevMaterials.2.024804,laliberte2016origin}.

-In the following Section we review the hydrodynamic effective theory of pinned CDWs.
-Then, we construct the holographic dual to a quantum system with CDW order and show that its AC conductivity, as expected, is described perfectly well with the EFT, however with the parameters which do not follow the conventional Fermi liquid logic.
-We obtain the DC conductivities and demonstrate the novel phenomenological features, which may be observed experimentally.
-In the Supplementary material we present the details of the two holographic models which we studied, the set of checks which we perform on the AC spectra as well as some additional results in a different holographic model based on helical Bianchi VII geometries.
+In the following Section we review the hydrodynamic EFT of pinned CDWs.
+Then, we construct the holographic dual to a quantum system with CDW order and show that its AC conductivity, as expected, is very well described by the EFT, albeit with parameters which do not follow the conventional Fermi liquid logic.
+We obtain the DC conductivities and demonstrate some novel phenomenological features, which may be studied experimentally.
+The extra details are summarized in the Appendix (see, also, references \cite{deHaro:2000vlm,Withers:2013loa} therein).